msanand/jekyllstarter/README.md

 npm install -g yo
 ```

+### Bugs / Feature Requests

+You can report issues or request new features [here](https://github.com/msanand/jekyllstarter/issues).

 ### Contribution

 Feel free to send a pull request in the [Jekyll Starter repository on Github](https://github.com/msanand/jekyllstarter).